AlexGidiotis/Document-Classifier-LSTM/README.md

 The Hierarchical Attention Network achieves only 0.65 micro f-score.

 I am using 500k paper abstracts from arxiv.
-In order to download your own data refer to the arxiv OAI api https://arxiv.org/help/bulk_data.
+In order to download your own data refer to the [arxiv OAI api](https://arxiv.org/help/bulk_data).

 Pretrained word embeddings can be used.
 The embeddings can either be GloVe or Word2Vec.
-You can download the   GoogleNews-vectors-negative300.bin file here https://code.google.com/archive/p/word2vec/ or the GloVe embeddings here https://nlp.stanford.edu/projects/glove/.
+You can download the   [GoogleNews-vectors-negative300.bin](https://code.google.com/archive/p/word2vec) or the [GloVe embeddings](https://nlp.stanford.edu/projects/glove).

 ## Usage: